kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/Oracle_PLSQL_Recipes.md

 that represent columns of one or more database tables.
 Once the record type is declared, you create a variable and define it as an instance of the record type.
 This variable is then used to populate and work with the data stored in the record.

-Cursors work very well with records of data.
+`Cursor` work very well with records of data.
 When declaring a cursor, you can select particular columns of data to return into your record.
 The record variable then takes on the type of cursor%ROWTYPE.
 In the following example, a cursor is used to determine which fields you want to return from EMPLOYEES.
 That cursor’s %ROWTYPE attribute is then used to define a record variable that is used for holding the